Async Replication

 ASYNC_REPLICATION_CLUSTER_MAX_WORKERS

-Sets the maximum number of concurrent async replication workers across the entire cluster.
+Removed in v1.38.
+Previously set the maximum number of concurrent async replication workers across the cluster (default 30).
+Replaced by ASYNC_REPLICATION_SCHEDULER_WORKERS.

 Replication Control